galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_trajectories/tutorial.md

 ## Plotting Gene Expression

-We're also interested in the expression of the two genes that are known to be markers of the two different types of mature T cells, Cd4 and Cd8.
+We're also interested in the expression of the two genes that are known to be markers of the two different types of mature T-cells, Cd4 and Cd8.
 We can colour in our plot to show which cells are expressing these genes.

 > <hands-on-title> Plot for gene expression </hands-on-title>
 >
 > 1. {% tool [Scanpy PlotEmbed](toolshed.g2.bx.psu.edu/repos/ebi-gxa/scanpy_plot_embed/scanpy_plot_embed/1.8.1+galaxy9) %} with the following parameters:
->    - {% icon param-file %} *"Input object in AnnData/Loom format"*: `output_h5ad` (output of **Scanpy RunFDG** {% icon tool %})
+>    - {% icon param-file %} *"Input object in AnnData/Loom format"*: `FDG object Anndata` (output of **Scanpy RunFDG** {% icon tool %})
 >    - *"name of the embedding to plot"*: `draw_graph_fa`
 >    - *"color by attributes, comma separated texts"*: `ENSMUSG00000023274,ENSMUSG00000053977`
 >    - *"Use raw attributes if present"*: `No`